bea-amos/ga4gh-cp.github.io/README.md

 The "Clinical & Phenotypic Data Capture & Exchange" ([GA4GH::CP](http://ga4gh-cp.github.io)) Work Stream is one of the elements of the Global Alliance for Genomics and Health ([GA4GH](http://ga4gh.org)), aimed at developing standard formats for the exchange of genomic data for research and biomedical applications.
 All members of this team must follow the [GA4GH Standards of Professional Conduct]( https://www.ga4gh.org/docs/GA4GH-Standards-for-Professional-Conduct_22-Jan-2018.pdf).

-The current focus of Clin/Pheno Work Stream lies in establishing best practice guidelines for use of phenotype ontologies and terminologies in clinical & research settings, and in supporting the creation of information models for the exchange of clinical and genomic information.
+This Work Stream supports the clinical adoption of genomics through establishing standard ontologies, best practices and information models to describe the clinical phenotype for use in genomic medicine and research, including the capture and exchange of information between electronic health records and research systems.

 ### Work Stream Leads: